max3-2/hedgehog-kb/README.md

 Obviously, this is a prototype / small batch so pricing will a) comparable high and b) differ in different locations.
 Also, due to my profession, I do have some connection which make some of the steps easier.
 Cost is listed for an order of (at least) five keyboards.
-Last column shows parts which are surplus (contact me if you are interested!)
+Second to last column shows parts which are surplus (contact me if you are interested!)

 | **Part** | **Produced by / at** | **Price** | **# available** | **Remark** |